Pool Chemistry: Complete Water Balance Guide

 | Cyanuric Acid (CYA) | 30-50 ppm | 60-90 ppm for saltwater/SWG pools |

-| Calcium Hardness (CH) | 175-275 ppm | Higher for plaster; lower for vinyl/fiberglass |
+| Calcium Hardness (CH) | 175-275 ppm | Higher for plaster.
+Lower for vinyl/fiberglass |

 | Combined Chlorine (CC) | Below 0.5 ppm | Above this = shock trigger |

 The parameters interact constantly.
 Without CYA, chlorine degrades 50-90% within two hours of direct sun exposure.
 With low Total Alkalinity, pH swings wildly and you end up chasing it every few days.
 That strong “chlorine smell” at public pools?
-That is chloramines (combined chlorine), a sign of too little chlorine doing too much work, not too much chlorine.
+That’s chloramines (combined chlorine), a sign of too little chlorine doing too much work, not too much chlorine.

 One note on TA targets: SwimUniversity and Leslie’s recommend 80-120 ppm.
 The TroubleFreePool chemistry reference recommends 50-90 ppm for liquid chlorine users because lower TA reduces upward pH drift.
 We explain why that difference exists in the Total Alkalinity section below.